V1c99/atestat-resource-manager/docs/adr/0001-postgres-instead-of-sql-server.md

 ## Context

-The 2024 version stored everything in SQL Server, because that is what the school lab had installed and what the C# examples in the textbook used.
+The original version stored everything in SQL Server, because that is what the school lab had installed and what the C# examples in the textbook used.
 It worked, but setting it up on a different machine meant a page of instructions and about half an hour, and I had to write that page for the defence.